garyaiki/dendrites/README.md

 ##### Stop Cassandra
 After running integration tests, exit sbt to close its connection to Cassandra.
 If you kill Cassandra while sbt is still running after the tests it will keep trying to reconnect to Cassandra.

-Then kill it in the terminal window running Cassandra
+Then, in the terminal window running Cassandra

 Ctrl-C
 #### Akka Http